OSCA-Kampala-Chapter/autotelegram/docs/get_started.md

 help you quickly spin-up a telegram bot in minutes.
 You wanna see how it works? let's get started by building a simple echo bot.
 With the previous API, we had to do a lot of manual work using the context API.
-If you still want to use the context API, it's availabe for us.
+If you still want to use the context API, it's availabe for you.
 But the new API builds on top of the context API to give you a nice interface to build a bot.

 Before we can proceed building our bot, we need to create a bot in telegram and get our token.
 To get one, we need to create a bot with telegram's bot father.
 You can get detailed instruction on how to